top of page

 If you find an animal outside of these species, we can help locate another rehabber or rescue to help you and the animal.
 There are times we will have to evaluate the severity of the animal's condition and depending on that may have to direct you to a facility with an onsite veterinarian.
 WHEN YOU FIND AN INFANT OR INJURED ANIMAL, PLEASE DO NOT TRY TO FEED OR GIVE WATER.
 This can be crucial and sometimes life threatening depending on the situation.
 Babies will aspirate easily.
 Please keep the animal safe, dry, and as warm as possible.
 Fleece blankets are perfect to use and a heating pad (do not place the animal directly on the heat source, place the blanket over the heating pad or place it under the box/tote you are using).

 Please reach out to a rehabber immediately.
-After we obtain the animal we do a full body evaluation recording their weight and temperature.
+After we obtain the animal we do a full body evaluation.
 We focus on getting them warm, tending their wounds, administering medications and work on introducing food.
-Depending on their age and conditions, we put together a plan to ensure they are able to be released back into the wild.
-Part of that plan is reducing human contact as they age and preparing them for a soft release.
+Depending on their age and condition, we put together a plan to ensure they are able to be released back into the wild.
+Part of that plan is reducing human contact as they age and preparing them to be released back into the wild.

 Cleaning out your closets?
 Cleaning out a whole house?
 Let us help you recycle!
 We might be able to use those things you were considering throwing away!
 Please consider donating these new or gently used items: